-A. Beginning with the specific activities indicated in the Action Plans, the Provincial Superintendent works toward the realization of his vision and priorities.
+A. Beginning with the specific activities indicated in the Action Plans, the local or regional administrator works toward the realization of his vision and priorities.

 B. As the process develops, adjustments and changes may be made in the action plans, goals, or even the objectives.
 But the ultimate desire is always the realization of the vision.